Pulsar4xDevs/Pulsar4x/README.md

  b.
 Linux: See 3b
  c.
 Mac:  See 3c

+Note! there are a number of nuget packages that VS should automaticaly get the first time you attempt to build. the IDE will have a number of errors, build the solution anyway, VS will get the packages for you.

 ##Working with the code:
 I need to flesh this section out a bit more, but for now, read the pages in the wiki, or ask me on IRC.